 This allows Hiram Bingham clients to sleep in and leave at 9 a.m., a much later departure than the regular, “Vistadome” service, which leaves Poroy as well ––but at 6:00 a.m.
 Hiram Bingham clients also have a private send-off, with welcome pisco sours and a flurry of music and dancing.

-Latest News: The new Belmond Andean Explorer, S. America’s first luxury sleeper train, is scheduled to begin service in May, 2017.
-It will be the perfect addition to the Belmond Hiram Bingham.
+Latest News: The new Belmond Andean Explorer, S. America’s first luxury sleeper train, began service the spring of 2017.
+It is the perfect companion to Belmond Hiram Bingham.
 Click here for for more info.

 Not applicable, as this is a daytime only train.